-The new museum in the magnificent residential rooms of the 16th-century castle gives an impression of the life of princes in the baroque age.
-It traces the progress of the Hohenzollerns from the Middle Ages, via the two margraviates from the 17th and 18th centuries to Prussian dominance and the endeavours of the Prussian kings to preserve the Franconian monuments of their family.
+The new museum in the magnificent residential rooms of the 16th-century castle illustrates the life of princes in the Baroque age.
+It traces the progress of the Hohenzollerns from the Middle Ages, through the two margraviates of the 17th and 18th centuries to Prussian dominance and the endeavours of the Prussian kings to preserve the Franconian monuments of their family

 The museum in the most important Hohenzollern fortress in Bavaria has the largest existing collection of old Prussian military items dating from 1700 to 1806, which are on display in 32 glass cases.

 It documents the outward appearance and inner structure of an army which altered the course of history on the battlefields of 18th-century Europe and focuses in particular on the time of Frederick the Great (1740-1786).

 The infantry and cavalry are described in detail, as well as the social structure of the troops.
 The main exhibits are firearms, swords, flags and paintings.
 The museum was established jointly with the collector and historian Bernd Windsheimer.

 Closed on: January 1, Shrove Tuesday, December 24/25/31